Part 1: The evolution of international content and social media

 2012 saw online marketers begin to turn their backs on ‘spun and churned content’– a now obsolete SEO tactic which involved creating spammy, poor quality content (never intended to be seen by real users), for outreach onto purpose made “article sites” with the sole purpose of artificially inflating a backlink profile.

-We saw more advice for defining audiences this year as the demand for original increased.
+We saw more advice for defining audiences this year as the demand for original content increased.
 A key tool referenced through the year was how to develop and use persona’s to develop content for your audiences, pain points that those audiences share and topics that they might have in common.
 This gave an important framework for content creation and publication targeting.

 2013 saw a trend for ideas around developing Purpose Driven Content, a concept which dictates that: